sairajpatil19/Sorting-visualiser/README.md

 Frontend animates each step as vertical bars.

-🧠 Educational Use Case
-This project is ideal for:

-Learning and teaching sorting algorithms

-Visual learners

-Coding portfolios

-📸 Screenshot
-(Add a screenshot of the site here for better appeal on GitHub)

 📬 Contributing
 Want to add more algorithms like Quick Sort or Heap Sort?